 of that subsection, as the case may be.

+(3) Where —

-(3) Where a statement is given to the owner by the builder for the purposes of paragraph (b) of subsection (1) and the owner considers that the variation is not one to which that subsection applies the owner cannot apply for relief in that respect under section 17 unless, notwithstanding subsection (2) of that section, he or she makes the application within 10 working days after the statement was given to the owner.
+(a) a statement is given to the owner by the builder for the purposes of subsection (1)(b); and

+(b) the owner considers that the variation is not one to which subsection (1) applies,

+the owner cannot make a complaint as provided in section 17 unless the owner makes the complaint within 10 working days after the statement was given to the owner.

 (4) Subsection (1)(b) does not enable a builder to vary a contract, except in accordance with section 7(1) and (2) or 13(4) or clause 4 of Schedule 1, by reason only of an increase in the costs of labour (including related overhead expenses) or materials, or both, to be incurred by the builder.